 A good way to understand how transportation relates to equity is the concept of "trips not taken".
-It could look like this: skipping a much-needed grocery trip because you can't get to an affordable supermarket; missing a job interview because your ride fell through; or, not being able to make an important community meeting because you don't have enough time to get there from your place of work.
+It could look like this: skipping a much-needed grocery trip because you can't get to an affordable supermarket; missing a job interview because your ride fell through; or, not being able to make an important community meeting because you don't have enough time to get there on the bus from your place of work.
 These trips not taken are products of transportation inequities, which add up to further disadvantage the already disadvantaged.

 Transportation equity looks different for everybody.
 Our intention is to listen, learn, and provide insight regarding how more people's needs can be met in our community.

 The ONE Mobility Audit

 The Old North End is our community.
 We work, serve, and ride in this neighborhood every day – it's important to us to understand the transportation needs of our neighbors, even if they don't include bikes.
 Fewer than 70% of households in the ONE own a car, so how do they navigate life in Burlington?
 How do they get to work, the grocery store, their doctors, their friends, and their schools?
 OR not?
 We are interested in hearing about their transportation struggles and solutions so that we can advocate for them as an organization with a policy platform.